WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 Prior to placing a call towards a TG, a client MUST have an active handler registered to the server.
 To register one, it performs a POST on the /handlers resource on the TG URI.
-This request MUST contain a handler desription conformant to the syntax in (#syntax) and following the rules defined in the next section.
+This request MUST contain a handler description conformant to the syntax in (#syntax) and following the rules defined in the next section.

-If the request is valid and authorized, the origin server MUST return a 201 Createed response, with the URI for the new handler in the Location header field.
-It MUST echo back the handler desription, and MUST add or replace the "uri" parameter in that description to contain this URI.
+If the request is valid and authorized, the origin server MUST return a 201 Created response, with the URI for the new handler in the Location header field.
+It MUST echo back the handler description, and MUST add or replace the "uri" parameter in that description to contain this URI.